madeofpendletonwool/AlarmClock/README.md

  - [ ] Custom Pi image that can be deployed using an img file
  - [ ] Easy setup with package management
  - [ ] Dockerize (Probably?)
+ - [ ] Make theme, previous song choice, and font all write to a yaml file so they continue for each reboot

 ## Platform Availability